How Does Our Service Work?

 “High schools have guidance counselors, not college counselors.
 Guidance counselors are working with students on their classes, social skills and family issues such as divorce, which all take away from college preparatory time,” says Class 101 Founder and CEO Tom Pabin.
 “It’s a numbers problem.
 They don’t have enough time to work with these kids — the top 10 maybe — but the other kids don’t get looked at or they get treated casually.
 We all know that casualness causes casualties.
 It’s what people don’t know that ends up killing them on financial aid.”

 We help students develop a resume that gives them a competitive edge when it comes to merit-based scholarships.
-Great college resumes contain a combination of leadership positions, advanced classes and volunteer activities.
-We help all of our students develop a well-rounded, individualized resume.
+Great college resumes contain a combination of leadership positions, advanced classes, and volunteer activities.
+Our education franchise owners and their teams help all students develop a well-rounded, individualized resume.

 Lastly, we know that a well-written essay is not always enough.
 For more competitive schools, a unique and memorable essay is often the deciding factor on admission or scholarship funds.
 We help students write an essay that sets them apart from the crowd.